 Help your teen connect with others

-Identify interest groups in your area
+Find interest groups in your area

-Check out your child’s school, or your local library or council, for interest groups that are available for free or at a low cost.
+Check out your teen’s school, or your local library or council, for interest groups that are available for free or at a low cost.
 There are groups covering lots of different interests, like sports, gaming, music, reading, crafts and religion.
 Joining a club lets your teen engage in something they’re interested in, while meeting other people who share that interest.

 Find volunteering opportunities